Fade to Black

 Mihali is an award-winning composer with a varied musical output that includes music for Film, Concert, Theatre, Installation, and Dance.
 Mihali’s music has been commissioned and performed by numerous ensembles and artists such as the Brussels Philharmonic, Chroma ensemble, Ergon ensemble, and the London Academy of Music and Dramatic Art; with performances in Europe, USA, South America, Australia, Japan, and China.

 Mihali is currently scoring the original music for the documentary film 'Missing Inaction: The Raul Wallenberg Story' directed by Emmy award winner Brian Mait.
 His compositions for Film include the original scores for the feature film 'Dissolved', the documentary films ‘Fade to Black’; and Lights Out, Berlin! as well as the TV series ’Lodgers’.
 Mihali has been a jury member for the Marvin Hamlisch Film Scoring Contest for Emerging composers (NY, USA), a jury member at the Scruffy City Film and Music Festival, and a member of the pre-selection committee at the Filmbox Hellas in Berlin.
 He founded the Fusion Film Scoring Workshops and is the Artistic Director of the Berlin International Film Scoring and Sound Design Competitions.

-As a conductor, Mihali performed his own compositions and other repertoires, especially new music for film in the past years.
+As a conductor, Mihali performed his compositions and other repertoires, especially new music for film in the past years.
 He conducted in venues such as the Wigmore Hall (UK); Queen Elisabeth Hall (UK); Bishop’s Gate Institute(UK); Paxos Music Festival (GR); GSMD (UK); 20th Century Theatre (UK); National LNK TV and Radio Hall (LT).

-His first musical, 'Between Empires', premiered at Edinburgh Fringe Festival, winning rave reviews:
+His first musical, 'Between Empires', premiered at the Edinburgh Fringe Festival, winning rave reviews:

 "... a mesmerizing, brand new score by Mihali Paleologou also Musical Director, and a clutch of vocal performances that demolish any reasonable expectations of what one might encounter in a